 This sign, which you could find in Dublin airport at one stage until public outcry forced the authorities to change it, is meant to be bilingual but the Irish version – which is probably machine-translated from English – is nothing more than word salad.
 Apart from the grammar being so jumbled up that it’s virtually incomprehensible, it translates the adjective ‘patient’ with a noun meaning ‘hospital patient’.
 This is not an exception: botched signs like this are common in Ireland and probably outnumber correct ones.
 While some are produced by incompetent humans the old-school way, many are machine-translated.
 Their proliferation is a consequence of widely available machine translation in deadly combination with irresponsible people who don’t understand its limitations.

-For better of worse, publicly available machine translation has been with us for some time now, thanks mainly to Google Translate and Microsoft’s Bing Translator.
+For better or worse, publicly available machine translation has been with us for some time now, thanks mainly to Google Translate and Microsoft’s Bing Translator.
 While the output is sometimes so bad it makes people react with laughter and anger and everything in between, machine translation is undeniably useful if used responsibly and for the right purpose.
 So far so good.
 But the question I want to ask here is, do minority languages such as Irish, Welsh and Scottish Gaelic need machine translation technology as much as majority languages such as English and French do?

 Machine translation is viewed by many to be the most prominent artifact of language technology.
 So the idea naturally springs to mind that, because majority languages have it, minority languages need it too.